hideyukiinada/examples/keras/sin_curve.md

 The key is that **to make sure that training data includes data that is close to what you see in production.**

 So for this sine curve projection, there is no hope?
-Not quite.
-I have used LSTM to produce a sine curve beyond a point included the training set.
+Not so fast ;-)  I have used LSTM to produce a sine curve beyond a point included the training set.
 If you are interested, please reach out to me.